K1000Granier/K1000Granier.github.io/_pages/about.md

 <hr>
 <h2 style="font-size: 1.1em;">News</h2>
-* [Transalpine workshop on magnetic reconnection and turbulence in space and fusion plasmas](https://www.oca.eu/en/workshop) 15 and 16 May 2024, Observatoire de la Côte d'Azur, Nice, France
+* [Transalpine Workshop: magnetic reconnection and turbulence in space and fusion plasmas](https://www.oca.eu/en/workshop) 15 and 16 May 2024, Observatoire de la Côte d'Azur, Nice, France

 <!--During my PhD, I focused on addressing various aspects of collisionless reconnection in two-dimensional systems.
 Specifically, I conducted simulations and mathematical modeling to explore the fundamental physics of this process.
 Additionally, I investigated the impact of an anisotropic equilibrium temperature distribution and a finite βe parameter on magnetic reconnection and the formation of plasmoids.-->